 Cadets and candidates, when you receive your branch, it is a tangible indicator of the fact that you are about to join the Profession of Arms and assume the unlimited liability of a commissioned officer.
 This requires you to be a member of a profession, a leader of character, a warfighter, and a servant of the nation.
 These are not traits confined to one branch.
 They are not confined to one commissioning source.
 These are universal requirements of our Army profession.

 When you “open that envelope,” whether it’s literal or figurative, and see what’s inside, that is your new branch.
 YOUR new branch.
 Be a professional and own it.
 Whatever that branch is, resolve yourself to be the best “that” that you can be.
 Be the best finance officer, the best MP, the best tanker.
 Be the best infantry officer, loggie, or CHEMO the Army has ever seen.
 Whatever it is, that branch is now an essential part of you.
 You are an essential part of the Army.
 Every branch in our Army is important.
 Every branch deserves great officer leadership.
 You must provide that leadership.
 Your nation expects it, and your soldiers deserve it.

 To you, the cadets of ROTC, OCS, and West Point, I send my congratulations and best wishes as you receive your branch assignments.
 The rest of your career awaits.
 We can’t wait to see where it takes you.

-Lt.
-Col. Charles Faint is the deputy director of the Modern War Institute and is proud to have received his commission through the ROTC program at Mercer University.
+Retired Lt.
+Col. Charles Faint is the chair for the study of special operations at the Modern War Institute, where he was formerly the organization’s deputy director.
+He is proud to have received his commission through the ROTC program at Mercer University.
 He previously served as the course director for MX400, the superintendent’s capstone course on officership.

 The views expressed are those of the author and do not reflect the official position of the United States Military Academy, Department of the Army, or Department of Defense.